 Being a small town, West Union does not have a public transit system used by locals to get to and from work.

 The people who call West Union home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Union residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in West Union include German, English, European, Scottish, and Irish.
+Important ancestries of people in West Union include German, English, Jamaican, European, and Irish.

 The most common language spoken in West Union is English.
 Other important languages spoken here include Italian and Navajo.